MicrosoftDocs/learn/learn-pr/student-evangelism/test-hypothesis-by-simulating-statistics/includes/01-introduction.md

 result of random sampling from the population of eligible jurors.

 This method of assessing models is very general.
-Here is an example in which we use it to assess a model in a completely different setting.
+Here is an example in which we use it to assess a model in a different setting.

 ### Mendel's Pea Flowers